graphql/graphql-spec/rfcs/DeferStream.md

 * `label`: The string that was passed to the label argument of the `@defer` or `@stream` directive that corresponds to this results.
 * `data`: The data that is being delivered incrementally.
 * `path`: a list of keys (with plural indexes) from the root of the response to the insertion point that informs the client how to patch a subsequent delta payload into the original payload.
-* `isFinal`: A boolean that is present and `false` when there are more payloads that will be sent for this operation.
+* `hasNext`: A boolean that is present and `true` when there are more payloads that will be sent for this operation.
+The last payload in a multi payload response should return `hasNext: false`. `hasNext` is not required for single-payload responses to preserve backwards compatibility.
 * `errors`: An array that will be present and contain any field errors that are produced while executing the deferred or streamed selection set.
 * `extensions`: For implementors to extend the protocol